 Next, select a Billing Type and define a price for your service.

 You are now setting a default price for the service.
-This can always be customized when creating a proposal.
+Remember, you can always customize this on a per-client basis on their proposals!
+When you do, the service template will not be affected.

 If you have specific terms and conditions for your service, you can add these by clicking on Terms.
 Scroll down and add your service-specific terms and conditions in the Service terms field.